Ashok0/EnderalVREssentials/README.md

 * R.A.S.S.
 1. Select Options > Raining and set this option to "Off" if you dislike waterdroplet effects on the camera when it is raining.

+## INI Settings (OPTIONAL)
+1. Open skyrimprefs.ini and REPLACE all text under the [LOD] section with the following lines for higher performance (OPTIONAL; Will cause visual pop-in issues):

+         fLODFadeOutMultObjects=3.0000
+         fLODFadeOutMultItems=2.0000
+         fLODFadeOutMultActors=2.0000

 ## Updating

 This Wabbajack modlist will be updated regularly with the latest versions of all its included mods.
 If the Wabbajack is updated, just re-download [Enderal.VR.Essentials.wabbajack](https://github.com/Ashok0/EnderalVREssentials/releases/) and re-install the Wabbajack file to keep your mods up to date with a single click.
 Be sure to set the "Installation Location" to the same path used during the original installation and tick "Overwrite Installation" before hitting the "Run" button.
 Updating should be much quicker than the initial installation process.